bionumerix/bnxFortran/.github/CONTRIBUTING.md

 This package is released under the [GPL-3](http://www.gnu.org/licenses/gpl.html) (or later).
-Thus, your contribution must be either under this or a compatible licence!
-For simplification, we prefer contributions under the GPL (>= 3) licence terms and generally assume this license unless explicitly stated.
+Thus, your contribution must be either under this or a compatible license!
+For simplification, we prefer contributions under the GPL (>= 3) license terms and generally assume this license unless explicitly stated.

 ## Coding Styles